LOS ANGELES SEXUAL HARASSMENT LAWYER

 - Harassment based on Sexual Orientation: When a person is taunted, mocked, or penalized because of their sexual orientation, this qualifies as sexual harassment and should not be tolerated in the workplace.

 - Same-sex harassment: Sexual harassment is not relegated to only men who are making unwanted sexual advances toward women.
 Sexual harassment can be between two men or also two women.
-The genders involved do not make it any less traumatic for the victim or any less inappropriate for a workplace.
+The genders involved do not make it any less traumatic for the victim or any less inappropriate for the workplace.

 - Email harassment: Victims of sexual harassment often find that the perpetrator can use digital media, such as email, social media, or other forms of communication to harass them.